 In cartography, it is a line or a curve where all the points are at the same altitude.
 It also represents the line of intersection of a horizontal plane with the relief of the terrain.
 In agriculture, it is an agricultural practice that consists of ploughing or planting on a slope according to its forms of elevation.
 This technique reduces soil erosion.

-its a machin destined change some food products flour ( rice, cowpea, millet, roots, maize, fonio, sorghum, tubers, etc.) into seed.
-The last are always spherical form and become a kind of couscous.
+It is a machine designed to transform the flour of certain food products (rice, cowpea, millet, roots, corn, fonio, sorghum, tubers, etc.) into small seeds.
+These balls are often spherical in shape and become a kind of couscous.

 It is a device that allows a product or substance to be extracted.
 In the agro-food sector, it is used to extract grains (rice, cowpeas, squash, etc.) from their shells or husks.
 With this technology, husking is easier and faster.
 The extractor is therefore an effective ally in saving time and energy.